abappeer/SAP/README.md

 # SAP
-SAP Transaction Codes
+SAP Transaction Codes/Function Modules/BAPIs

-This include list on SAP transaction codes relevant to ABAPers for reference.
+This include list of SAP relevant transactions to ABAPers for reference.